Table of Contents

 How Prolia Works at the Cellular Level

-Prolia effectively halts the activity of the osteoclasts that resorb old and damaged bone, while allowing osteoclasts to continue their work.
+Prolia effectively halts the activity of the osteoclasts that resorb old and damaged bone, while allowing osteoblasts to continue their work.
 During postmenopause, osteoclast activity increases and bone formation occurs more slowly due to a drop in estrogen levels.
 Prolia can rebalance this process by stopping the breakdown of bone, thus maintaining denser bones over time.

 Prolia and Blood Turnover Markers